Diagnosis Codes & Desmoid Tumors

 Will This Affect Insurance Coverage Of Treatments?

 Initially, no. The addition of the code more accurately defines desmoid tumors, but it is will still be a subcategory under the currently used code D48.1.
 Because it will be a subcategory, insurance companies will likely not treat this any different than they do D48.1 to begin with.

 However, over time, insurance companies will start to see more claims for a particular treatment with the desmoid-specific code.
 They will begin to understand that that treatment is common for desmoid tumors and will hopefully start accepting those claims without the need for as many appeals or supporting documentation.
 DTRF will also launch a campaign to educate insurance companies to the new code, including common treatments for desmoid tumors that go along with the new code.

 This is the beginning of what may be a long, deliberative process.
 We will keep you updated as we hear more on the committee’s decision.
-If accepted, the code will go into effect October 2022.
+If accepted, the news will be public in April and the code will officially go into effect October 2023.